 Local Roads provide the fine-grain transportation network for the community, connecting to Collector Roads and linking with public spaces.
-Please refer to Figure 3 for a cross-section and plan of Collector Roads and the components that comprise the right-of-way.

-- 1. Local Roads have maximum right-of-way width of 18.0 to 20.0 metres. - 2.
-The road surface will be a maximum of 8.5 metres, including a parking lane on one side of the road, that could alternate to both sides of the road. - Local Roads have boulevards on both sides of the pavement and accommodate a grass verge with street trees and a minimum 1.5 metre sidewalk on either the north or east side of the road. - Accommodate parking on Local Roads adjacent to centres, corridors, and main streets.
-Nn-street parking may be accommodated on both sides of the road. - 5.
+- 1. Local Roads generally have a right-of-way width of 18.0 to 20.0 metres. - 2.
+The road surface will be a maximum of 8.5 metres, including a parking lane on one side of the road, that could alternate to both sides of the road. - 3.
+Local Roads have boulevards on both sides of the pavement and accommodate a grass verge with street trees and a minimum 1.5 metre sidewalk on either the north or east side of the road. - 4.
+Accommodate parking on Local Roads adjacent to centres, corridors, and main streets.
+On-street parking may be accommodated on both sides of the road. - 5.
 Individual direct access onto Local Roads is permitted. - 6.
 Ensure buildings that abut Local Roads present a facade with architectural detailing and landscape features that address the road frontage.